New! Weed! Click here

 Buttercups, Ranunculus species.
 Many species of buttercups may found in our area, some native some not.
 Most bloom spring through fall.

 Catalpa or Catawba Tree, Catalpa speciosa, a native tree now often found outside its original range, the middle Mississippi and lower Ohio River valleys.
 Quite common along local rivers, it was planted for its beautiful flowers and dense shade and now thrives in the wild.
 Smooth-edged heart shaped leaves.
 It fruit looks like long string beans.
-Blooms late June.
+Blooms early to mid June.

 American Chestnut, Castanea dentata.
 Once the largest and most dominate tree in the eastern forest, now almost gone due to introduced blight.
 Learn more about this amazing tree on our American Chestnut page.